Cloud Computing

 I love VPS servers.
 Configuring them and customizing cloud solutions brings me joy.

 For the last seven years or so, we have hosted all our clients on Linode, and they're great.
-Their support is lightning fast and top-notch.
+Their support is lightning-fast and top-notch.
 They had some outages, though, in their earlier years that hit hard.

 Regardless, they've been a solid choice, and I'm proud to have been their customer for so long.
-Before SNI, we needed a provider that can bind multiple IPs to one host, and Linode was the best solution...back then.
+Before SNI, we needed a provider that could bind multiple IPs to one host, and Linode was the best solution...back then.

 Fast forward to today.
 We now host our clients on a powerful bare-metal box with RAID configurations, using a virtual machine running VMWare.